valkey-io/valkey-doc/docs/interact/programmability/_index.md

     - /docs/manual/programmability/
 ---

 Redis provides a programming interface that lets you execute custom scripts on the server itself.
-In Redis 7 and beyond, you can use [Redis Functions](/docs/manual/programmability/functions-intro) to manage and run your scripts.
-In Redis 6.2 and below, you use [Lua scripting with the EVAL command](/docs/manual/programmability/eval-intro) to program the server.
+In Redis OSS 7 and beyond, you can use [Redis Functions](/docs/manual/programmability/functions-intro) to manage and run your scripts.
+In Redis OSS 6.2 and below, you use [Lua scripting with the EVAL command](/docs/manual/programmability/eval-intro) to program the server.

 ## Background